sparklingSausage/shelly-prometheus/README.md

 ### Shelly-prometheus-exporter
-This repository is not activly maintained
+This repository is not actively maintained

 ### What you'll need
 - Basic understanding of Docker, Python, Prometheus